PayPal Working Capital Review

 - Small Borrowing Maximum: PayPal’s previously stated policy had been to offer 35% of your annual PayPal sales.
 Because many businesses only use PayPal as a secondary source of payments, that number might be a very small amount of their total income.

 - Denials: Merchants have reported technical errors or denials, even if PayPal has previously loaned money to their business.
-If you’re having trouble, check out the Loan Denial Troubleshooting section above to understand the reasons you might be getting denied and what you can do about it.

 - No Early Repayment Incentive: Because PayPal charges a one-time fixed fee, you cannot save money by repaying early.
 The only reason to repay early is to get another loan.